jefflombard/sparc/README.md

 ```

 Spark makes it easy to write Lightning apps, handling boiler plate for you.
-Once installation is finished, you can run some prebuilt commands inside the project folder:
+Once installation is finished, you can speed up development by running shortcuts inside the project folder.

-- `npm test`
-- `npm build`
-- `npm watch`
-- `npm add:redux` - installs redux and adds a provider component as described in (Lightning-Redux)[https://github.com/madmax983/lightning-redux]

 ## Shortcuts
 In addition to creating scaffolding for projects, spark contains useful scripts and aliases for SFDX commands

 ### Development
+#### Add packages
+- `spark add:redux` - installs redux and adds a provider component as described in (Lightning-Redux)[https://github.com/madmax983/lightning-redux]
 #### Working with scratch orgs
 - `spark build` - runs the build command for the project.
 - `spark push` - pushes local project to default scratch org.
 - `spark push:force` - pushes local project to default scratch org ignoring conflicts
 - `spark preview` - pushes local code to default scratch org and opens in a new window.
 - `spark open` - opens the local default scratch org
-#### Other
+#### Testing
 - `spark test` - runs the test command to run default tests.

 ### Packaging for Production